austinmcconnell/jupyter-notebook/README.md

 ## Slides

-To set the Slide Type for each cell, first click on the Common Tools gear icon in the top-right
+If you want to generate presentations from a jupyter notebook, first you need to set the slide type for each cell.
+To do that, click on the Common Tools gear icon in the top-right

 ![Common Tools](img/common-tools-icon.png)